 • Both parties are to be instructed about the purposes and essential properties of marriage which neither of the contracting parties is to exclude (Canon 1124-1125).

-The practice of the Archdiocese of Saint Louis is to not grant permission for a Catholic wedding to take place in such locations.
+The Sacrament of Holy Matrimony is a sacred covenant where we invite God into our marriage.
+For this reason, the wedding should be in a sacred space.
+Therefore, the practice of the Archdiocese of Saint Louis is to not grant permission for a Catholic wedding to take place in such locations.

 The Order of Celebrating Matrimony included an expanded number of Lectionary readings that can be used at the Nuptial Mass, but almost all of these readings are included in the Lectionary (See Lectionary For Mass, Volume IV, #801-805).
 Non-Scripture readings are not permitted.